David K. Noyes: American Civil War

 At the start of the American Civil War, Noyes volunteered for duty and was commissioned 1st lieutenant for Company A of the newly established 6th Wisconsin Infantry Regiment.
-The Regiment mustered into service in July, 1861, and marched for Washington.
+The Regiment was mustered into service in July, 1861, and they marched for Washington.
 Upon their arrival, they were organized with three other regiments from Wisconsin and Indiana under General Rufus King into what would later be known as the Iron Brigade.
 The brigade was attached to the Army of the Potomac and saw significant fighting in the Northern Virginia and Maryland campaigns.

 Noyes was promoted to captain of the company, but in the fall of 1862, was severely wounded at the Battle of Antietam when a shell exploded nearby.
 His right foot was badly damaged and had to be amputated.

 Noyes returned to Wisconsin and served as chief recruiting officer for the state from January 1863 through July 1864, when he was discharged from service.

 In February, 1865, however, Noyes returned to the Army as Major of the newly organized 49th Wisconsin Infantry Regiment.
 They were ordered to western Missouri in March, and Major Noyes had command of the regiment until the arrival of their Lieutenant Colonel in mid-April.
 He was then assigned to court martial and commission duty in Saint Louis until September.
 He was honorably discharged with the rank of Lieutenant Colonel in November 1865.